No. 2 Villanova wins Big East tourney, 74-60 over Creighton - News 12 Now

 Hart, the conference player of the year, became just the third player to win the tournament MVP award twice, joining Patrick Ewing of Georgetown and Peyton Siva of Louisville.

-Villanova (31-3) played Villanova basketball, just as the Wildcats did last season in winning the national championship.
-Good defense, sharing the ball and making 3-pointers is the formula that has led them to four consecutive Big East regular-season titles.
+“I’d be remiss if I didn’t mention how well that Kris and Josh and Darryl, what great ambassadors they’ve been for the Big East Conference,” Creighton coach Greg McDermott said.
+“The Villanova program in general, for a basketball purist like myself, the way they won it last year, team basketball, and just the way they carry themselves.

+“It starts at the top with Jay, obviously.
+But that senior class, what they’ve accomplished is incredible.”

-This was their third Big East Tournament crown, the others coming in 1995 and 2015.
+This was Villanova’s third Big East Tournament crown, the others coming in 1995 and 2015.

+When asked if Villanova would get the No. 1 overall seed in the NCAA Tournament, Wright responded: “Probably.
+But we don’t really care. … We’re going to be fine.
+We’re going to be fine.
+Wherever they put us, whatever our seed is.”

-The Wildcats had their hands on so many Creighton passes, they forced 17 turnovers that led to 21 points.
+The Wildcats had their hands on so many Creighton passes, they forced a season-high 17 turnovers that led to 21 points.
 And with Hart leading the way, they made every big shot they needed.

-Cole Huff and Marcus Foster each scored 13 points to lead Creighton (25-9).
+Cole Huff and Marcus Foster each scored 13 points to lead sixth-seeded Creighton (25-9).

 Villanova, which lost last season’s Big East championship game to Seton Hall, closed the first half on a 25-11 run to go up 36-22.
 Hart had 12 points in the spurt and Brunson added eight.
 The two combined to score the Wildcats’ final 20 points in the semifinals.

-The lead reached 46-26, and the closest the Bluejays got the rest of the way was 12.
+The lead reached 46-26, and the closest the Bluejays got the rest of the way was 12 points.

 Creighton was 2 of 12 from 3-point range in the first half and the Bluejays committed 10 turnovers, only 2.3 fewer than they averaged per game this season.